Main Interest

 A British Film Institute and Crystal Palace Foundation joint production

-The two films are on the same DVD and accompanied by a 16-page information booklet describing both films.
+The two films are on the same DVD and accompanied by a 16-page fully illustrated information booklet with a detailed history of the Crystal Palace and a review of both films.

 The Pleasure Garden